PROrock/codin-game-puzzles/python/bot/21_spring_trees/README.md

 We
 1h45m 1950 - 2135 - small improvements - seed shooting to dist 2 and more
 Fri
-1h 2230 - 2330 - minimal improvements, more bug fixing
+1h30m 2230 - 0000 - minimal improvements, more bug fixing; cut if more than 3 size-3 trees